AayushRahate07/HORN-ANTENNA/README.md

 ---

-# License

-MIT License

----

 ## Acknowledgements

-The scientific workflow is based on the BHARAT Horn Antenna H I analysis methodology developed by Ashish Mhase.
+The scientific workflow is based on the BHARAT Horn Antenna H I analysis methodology developed by Ashish Mhaske Sir.
 This project is an independent browser-based implementation focused on improving accessibility, modularity, and user experience while reproducing the underlying analysis pipeline.